Borne Sulinowo: History

+The territory became part of the emerging Polish state under its first ruler Mieszko I around 967.
+Following the fragmentation of Poland into smaller duchies, it formed part of the Duchy of Pomerania, and later it also passed under Brandenburgian and Swedish rule.
 The town of Borne Sulinowo traces back its roots to two distinct villages founded in the area in the 16th century by local Pomeranian nobility.
-Modern town occupies the place of the village of Linden (linden tree), which in 1590 had 12 inhabitants.
+The modern town occupies the place of the village formerly known in Polish as Lipka and in German as Linde which in 1590 had 12 inhabitants.
 A nearby village named Großborn was home to 14 peasants.

 Both villages developed very slowly.
+From the 18th century, the area was part of the Kingdom of Prussia.
 In the late 19th century, the area of the village of Linde was bought by the Prussian government and converted into a military training ground.
 However, it was not until the advent of Nazism in Germany that changes really arrived there.
+At the turn of the 19th and 20th centuries, it was inhabited by 112 people.

 World War I and interbellum

-During World War I, there was an outcamp of the Schneidemuhl (Piła) German prisoner-of-war camp at Gross Born.
+During World War I, there was an outcamp of the Schneidemühl (Piła) German prisoner-of-war camp at Gross Born.

 In 1933 the new German authorities bought all of the area and started the construction of a large military base, a training ground and various testing grounds there.
-Most of the local inhabitants were resettled and their homes razed to the ground.
+The inhabitants were resettled and their homes razed to the ground.
 In place of the village of Linde, a small military garrison and a town was built.
 Paradoxically, it was given the name of the nearby village of Gross Born (which was also levelled), despite the fact that the actual namesake was located several kilometres to the south-east.
 All facilities were officially opened by Adolf Hitler on August 18, 1938.
 Soon afterwards the Artillery School of the Wehrmacht was moved there.
 Shortly before the outbreak of the joint German-Soviet invasion of Poland, which started World War II in 1939, the training grounds housed Heinz Guderian's XIX Army Corps.
-During the later stages of World War II an artificial desert was built there for the units of Erwin Rommel's Afrika Korps (the other such training ground was established in the Błędów Desert near Olkusz).
-At the same time the area became part of the so-called Pomeranian Wall, a line of almost 1000 concrete bunkers guarding the pre-war Polish-German border and eastern approaches to Berlin.